 I live and work in Bristol.

-Peter Lord is 33 years old.
+Pete is 33 years old.
 He lives with his reclusive mum who insists on ironing shirts for him, even though his job doesn't require him to wear them.
 She says Jesus wouldn't like creases in his shirt.

 All content © 2015 by Chris Deary